Lennox Hoyte MD, MSEECS

 Clinical Activity

-Dr. Hoyte is a fellowship trained specialist in Urogynecology and Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
+Dr. Hoyte is a fellowship trained, Board Certified specialist in Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
+He is Managing Partner at The Pelvic Floor Institute in Tampa and Sarasota

 He treats women with prolapse, bladder and bowel incontinence, overactive bladder, childbirth related pelvic floor injury, and complications related to vaginal mesh surgeries.
-He offers a wide range of successful surgical and nonsurgical therapies to treat these problems.
+He offers a wide range of successful surgical and nonsurgical therapies to treat women with these problems.
+His focus is on delivering excellent outcomes and an outstanding patient experience.

-Dr. Hoyte specializes in advanced robotic surgery to correct vaginal prolapse, and is one of the leading robotic prolapse surgeons in the world.
-He has trained over 50 surgeons in the use of the Da Vinci robotic Surgical system.
+Dr. Hoyte specializes in advanced robotic and vaginal surgery to correct vaginal prolapse, and is one of the leading robotic prolapse surgeons in the world.
+He has trained over 60 surgeons in the use of the Da Vinci robotic Surgical system.

 Dr. Hoyte has a passion for teaching women and their families about diagnosis and treatment options for urinary incontinence and pelvic organ prolapse.
-In addition to speaking engagements, he has written two books on the subject – “prolapse repair”, and “robotic hysterectomy”, designed specifically to educate women about treatment options for prolapse.
+In addition to speaking engagements, he has written a book – “prolapse repair”, designed specifically to educate women about safe treatment options for prolapse.

 Photos (c) USF HEALTH 2011